7 trends to watch when considering gen AI adoption

 6. Managing larger volumes of data with network automation

 Generative AI's data-intensive nature amplifies network complexity and costs, especially when moving data between private and public clouds as well as interfacing with hybrid and multi-cloud architectures.
-Paul Gampe, CTO of Console Connect, states, “Automation and the move to a Network-asa-Service (NaaS) model presents a way for businesses to break away from traditional network infrastructure and the public internet, and instead utilise automated, private and secure network connections to the cloud that can be dynamically adapted to meet the needs of generative AI.”
+Paul Gampe, CTO of Console Connect, states, “Automation and the move to a Network-as-a-Service (NaaS) model presents a way for businesses to break away from traditional network infrastructure and the public internet, and instead utilise automated, private and secure network connections to the cloud that can be dynamically adapted to meet the needs of generative AI.”

 7. Automating at the Edge